 Plahotniuc Dudnic amendments.
-Without them, IQOS would have been be subject to the same regulatory treatment as conventional cigarettes and the whole marketing and PR campaign would have been illegal.
+Without them, IQOS would have been subject to the same regulatory treatment as conventional cigarettes and the whole marketing and PR campaign would have been illegal.

 A multinational like Philip Morris works with an armada of PR agencies and has a complex marketing and publicity strategy, but we can clearly distinguish one particular target of the IQOS promotion effort: young people.
 IQOS is presented as a more innovative, safer, and cooler alternative for the youth.

 This is obvious both in the messages used (“Crazy selfie, karaoke, IQOS zone.
 See how visitors enjoyed themselves at Underland 2019 – Wine Carnival”, “Be ready for a summer in our own colors!
 Get your IQOS on this special offer!”) and in the employed media and channels.
 Philip Morris placed dozens of advertorials on diez.md, perhaps Moldova’s most popular website among the youth, sponsored a series of video interviews on agora.md (called “People Who Change Everything” and recorded in IQOS-friendly places), and created “lifestyle” articles in posh magazines.